WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 # Current Project: Refactor into Shadcn UI Svelte sidebar layout

 I have installed Shadcn Svelte and the sidebar-01 example route/page.
-Look at it for inspiration and then refactor our app layout to use its approach to sidebar/app layout, toggling.
+Look at it for inspiration and then refactor our app page layout to use its approach to sidebar/app layout, toggling.

+i don't think we want to update the base layout. i specifially meant the CHAT routes. we might need a new layout for those.

 ```tsx
 <Sidebar.Provider>